the outermost reaches

 [ + links to: Mission to the Tenth Planet - Planet X - The Reefs of Space ]

 One area where we don't have cause to grumble about the discoveries of the Space Age, is trans-Plutonian Space.
 In those outermost reaches, the New Solar System has not (yet) factually refuted the Old.
 On the contrary, you might say that the NSS and the OSS are still running neck and neck...
-Fantastic finds from the 1990s onwards have shown us a whole new family of icy asteroids, the Kuiper Belt, and at least one strange minor planet, the little red world Sedna, whose 11,400-year orbit exits the heliosphere and takes it far out into interstellar space; and hopes persist for the discovery of Planet X. Hence though our main business on this site is with pre-space-age fiction, we can be thankful that reality, which is so often remiss, is (for once) reasonably up to scratch.
+Fantastic finds from the 1990s onwards have shown us a whole new family of icy asteroids, the Kuiper Belt, and at least one strange minor planet, the little red world Sedna, whose 11,400-year orbit exits the heliosphere and takes it far out into interstellar space; meanwhile hopes persist for the discovery of Planet X. Hence though our main business on this site is with pre-space-age fiction, we can be thankful that reality, which is so often remiss, is (for once) reasonably up to scratch.

 Sedna